MonteLogic/MoL-blog-content/posts/proposal-markdown-cli-cms/index.md

 ## The Bare Basics:

 An AWS bucket which would just store data in a certain schema and have routine backups.

+## CLI Functionality

+Ideally you could just run a CLI command and the .mdx file is scaffolded the title and all the stuff should be optional so you can get straight into your stream of consciousness.